othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 - A blue agent works to maintain system stability and uptime
 - A red agent attempts to disrupt services through various attack vectors
 - A poller monitors service availability in real-time
+- An overseer provides a dashboard with service monitoring and agent logs

 ## Requirements